wp-plugins/purlem-personal-url-marketing/trunk/readme.txt

 == Installation ==

-1. Sign up for a free Purlem account http://purlem.com/signup/plan/1
-2. Unzip and Upload `purlem-personalized-url` to the `/wp-content/plugins/` directory.
+1. Unzip and Upload `purlem-personalized-url` to the `/wp-content/plugins/` directory.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Create a new Blog Page that you would like to personalize to the visitor.
-(Select "Pages" in the left column of your wordpress admin).
+3. Create a new Blog Page to use as the PURL Landing Page.
-4. Copy the full URL of the Blog Page you just created.
-5. Under the 'Settings' menu in Wordpress, locate 'Purlem'.
-Insert your Purlem Client ID and Blog Page URL into Purlem Settings.
+3. Under the 'Settings' menu in Wordpress, locate 'Purlem'.
+Insert Purlem UserID and Blog Page URL into Purlem Settings.
-6. Login to your Purlem Dashboard, and Create a New Campaign
-7. Select 'Wordpress' under 'Speciality Install' in the right column of the campaign creation page.
-8. Enter the campaign Name and Blog Page URL copied in step 4.

 == Frequently Asked Questions ==